embeddedsystemdesigner/stm32f030_cmsis_led/README.md

 in this project 8 leds flash turn on after each other and then turn off after each other this program is written in c language  and used cmsis in it

+the compiler i used is keil version 5.23